seqtra/SeqtraClient/README.md

 ## Delete project

-To delete project use the following code:
+UI has a delete project button, but to do it through the code, use the following:

 ```python
 from omegaconf import OmegaConf